Tottenham vs. West Ham (2021/22 Carabao Cup Quarterfinal, December 22) Betting Tips & Predictions

 West Ham United: A 41-Year-Long Drought

-The Hammer’s performance both domestically and on the international stage early into the season have sparked optimism, but their bright stars have flattered in recent weeks.
-The stretch of mediocre performances reached its peak last Wednesday when West Ham lost against Arsenal.
+The Hammer’s domestic and international performance early into the season sparked optimism, but their bright stars have flattered in recent weeks.
+The stretch of mediocre performances peaked last Wednesday when West Ham lost against Arsenal.

 On a more positive note, the postponement of Saturday’s fixture against Norwich means that West Ham had a full week to prepare themselves for this bout.
 And while West Ham hasn’t lost against Spurs once since June 2020, their current form makes it hard to feel optimistic about their chances to make it 4 in a row.